What is CDD in banking? Well, there are a few foundations to lay before answering the question.

 Read more - KYC Checklist For Banks - Know Your Customer Process Guide for Banking.

-How to efficiently carry out Customer Due Diligence Processes as a Bank
+How to Efficiently Carry out Customer Due Diligence Processes as a Bank

 Banking and finance is a heavily regulated industry, especially in the aspect of complying with KYC and AML requirements.
 The numerous boxes they have to tick have made the journey both expensive and complex for corporations today.